ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 * `retryAttempts` - Retry the authentication request if a timeout happened
 * `secureClientSocket` - The SSL configurations for the LDAP client socket.
 This needs to be configured in order to communicate through LDAPs

-The `ldap:LdapConnectionConfig` record should be provided into the `ldap:InboundLdapAuthProvider` when initializing, and the initialized `ldap:InboundLdapAuthProvider` is passed to the `http:BasicAuthHandler`.
+The `ldap:LdapConnectionConfig` record should be provided into the `ldap:InboundLdapAuthProvider` when initializing and the initialized `ldap:InboundLdapAuthProvider` is passed to the `http:BasicAuthHandler`.

 ```ballerina
 import ballerina/config;